mbcarbonetto/qiime2-session/Hands-on-V2.md

 For our data set, the **Overvirew** information is not very informative since we know beforehand that all samples have the same size (10,000 reads).
 However, take a look at que **Interactive Quality Plot**:

 :question: what is the read size when quality falls below Q20?
-(Take note of this number)
+(Take a look at the value in the 25th percentile and take note of this number)

 ### 2.Quality filtering, denoising and feature picking using DADA2